furkanulutas0/hangMFman/README.md

 # hangMFman
 I wrote this program to improve my python skills.
-Created by TheMrSpy (Furkan Ulutaş)
+Created by Furkan "TheMrSpy" Ulutaş